The 7 feasts in the bible

 Do you know them?

-I was really surprised by people’s reaction to the 7 feasts, when we started to keep them and it is also understandable when these holidays had been put in the oblivion box for especially the pagans for almost 2000 years and that there were an incredible number of boring attitudes towards them, most people only knew 2 or 3 of the 7 feasts, just like us before getting to know them.
+I was really surprised by people’s reaction to the 7 feasts, when we started to keep them, which is also understandable, when these holidays has been put in the oblivion box for especially the pagans for almost 2000 years.
+There were incredible many boring attitudes towards them, most people only knew 2 or 3 of the 7 feasts, just like us before getting to know all of the feasts.
 Therefore the rest of the 7 feasts became really strange to bring up or mention as God´s feasts.
 As long we only talked about Passover or Pentecost it was ok, but the rest which are really important to God, were not so popular to mention.

-After all, they are in the Old Testament, so what are we going to do with them, it sounded a bit off?
+After all it sounded; they are in the Old Testament, so what are we going to do with them?

 Together and in the order the Feasts are put, they tell one story, a story about God and his sinful people who gave and redeemed us through Jesus our Savior, made us a new creation and filled us with his Holy Spirit, still waiting for the Messiah to return again, a reunion between the bride and bridegroom, God and his redeemed people in the new Creation.